susumu-kushi/civil-society-control-engineering/numa-theory.md

 Its purpose is to analyze reality and evaluate society according to the principles of civil society.

-## About Dr. Seiya Numa
+## About Dr. Seiya Numa（沼正也）

-Numa Theory is based on the legal philosophy of Dr. Seiya Numa, a Japanese legal scholar whose work focused on civil society, private law, and the relationship between independence, equality, and freedom.
+Numa Theory is based on the legal philosophy of Dr. Seiya Numa, a Japanese legal scholar whose work focused on civil

+society, private law, and the relationship between independence, equality, and freedom.

 ## Historical Perspective

 Human history has passed through many forms of social organization.

 In feudal societies, human beings were often treated according to status, power, and dependency.

 Modern society emerged as an antithesis to such systems.

 The purpose of modern law is to ensure that human beings are not treated merely as objects of power, labor, profit, or control.

 ## Fundamental Order